GregBrimble/wsgi-micro-web-framework/README.md

 Written confirmation was attained by electronic mail on Mon, 15 Aug 2016 17:22:10 from Anand Chitipothu to use the software under an MIT license.

-## To Do
-Handle pages more elegantly.
-I want to be able to import from all pages from a module, and automatically delegate to the relevant functions, where each function handles the HTTP request method.

 ## Dependencies
 [Python Requests: HTTP for Humans](https://github.com/kennethreitz/requests)